ZeitOnline/vivi/core/src/zeit/workflow/README.txt

 not necessary.
 A document can only be published if all states have a yes or not nocessary value.

-The states are as follows:
+The states are as follows (initially None)

 >>> workflow.edited
-False
 >>> workflow.corrected
-False
 >>> workflow.refined
-False
 >>> workflow.images_added
-False

 Currently the object cannot be published: